Southwark Cathedral Society of Bellringers

 President: The Dean, The Very Rev'd Andrew Nunn

 Ringing at Southwark Cathedral

 Southwark Cathedral Society practices are every Wednesday from 6.30-8.30pm.

-Access to the Cathedral on weeknights is via the west door which gives access to the Link and Cathedral shop.
+Access to the Cathedral on weeknights is via the north courtyard which gives access to the Link and Cathedral shop.
 The door is locked at 7pm.

 Please note that it is Cathedral policy that anyone under 18 must be accompanied by an adult.
 If you are planning to visit us for a practice or Sunday ringing, please ensure that you observe this otherwise we will unfortunately not be able to allow you access to the tower.